Edwin Walker: Early life and military career

-Walker was born in the town of Center Point in Kerr County, Texas, in the Texas Hill Country.
+Walker was born in 1909 in the town of Center Point in Kerr County, Texas, in the Texas Hill Country.
 He graduated in 1927 from the New Mexico Military Institute.
 He attended the United States Military Academy at West Point, from which he graduated in 1931.

 Walker's training was in artillery, but in World War II he commanded a sub-unit of the Canadian-American First Special Service Force.
-Walker took command of the force's 3rd Regiment while still in the United States, and commanded the regiment throughout its time in Italy.
+Walker took command of the force's 3rd Regiment while still in the United States, and commanded the regiment throughout its time in the Aleutian Islands campaign and Italy.
 Their first combat actions began in December 1943, and after battling through the Winter Line, the force was withdrawn for redeployment to the Anzio beachhead in early 1944.
 After the fight for Rome in June 1944, the force was withdrawn again to prepare for Operation Dragoon.
 In August 1944, Walker succeeded Robert T. Frederick as the unit's second, and last, commanding officer.
 The FSSF landed on the Islands of Hyeres off the French Riviera in the autumn of 1944, defeating a strong German garrison.
 Walker commanded the FSSF when it was disbanded in early 1945.

 Walker experienced combat during the Korean War, commanding the Third Infantry Division's 7th Infantry Regiment and serving as a senior advisor to the army of the Republic of Korea.

 Walker was then assigned as commander of the Arkansas Military District in Little Rock, Arkansas.
-In 1957, he implemented an order by President Eisenhower to quell civil disturbances related to the desegregation of Little Rock's Central High School.
+In 1957, he implemented an order by President Dwight D. Eisenhower to quell civil disturbances related to the desegregation of Little Rock's Central High School.
 Osro Cobb, the US Attorney for the Eastern District of Arkansas, recalls that Walker "made it clear from the outset ... that he would do any and everything necessary to see that the black students attended Central High School as ordered by the federal court... he would arrange protection for them and their families, if necessary, and also supervise their transportation to and from the school for their safety."

 Walker repeatedly protested to Eisenhower that using federal troops to enforce racial integration was against his conscience.
 Although he obeyed orders and successfully integrated Little Rock High School, he began listening to segregationist preacher Billy James Hargis and oil tycoon H. L. Hunt, whose anti-communist radio program Life Line was supported by conservative activist and publisher Dan Smoot.
-Anti-communist activists in the late 1950s claimed that communists controlled important parts of the U.S. government and the United Nations, and that some Soviet spies and agents occupied prominent jobs within the federal government, for example, some of the Silvermaster group.
+Anti-communist activists in the late 1950s claimed that communists controlled important parts of the U.S. government and the United Nations, and that some Soviet spies and agents occupied prominent jobs within the federal government.